SichaoFu/Personal_Homepage/index.md

 * IEEE Transactions on Circuits and Systems for Video Technology
 * IEEE Access
 * Neural Processing Letters
+* Multimedia Tools and Applications
-* International Joint Conference on Artificial Intelligence
+* International Joint Conference on Artificial Intelligence (IJCAI)
+* International Conference on Multimedia and Expo (ICME)
+* Chinese Conference on Pattern Recognition and Computer Vision (PRCV)

 ---
 [Top](#welcome-to-sichao-fus-pages)